apstanisic/dotfiles/README.md

 ---

 Minimal dotfiles for apps that I use.
 It's as simple as possible.
-It uses Mackup for backup/restore.
+It uses GNU Stow for syncing

 ## dconf settings